cockroachdb/docs/v19.2/sql-tuning-with-explain.md

 ---
-title: SQL Tuning with EXPLAIN
+title: SQL Tuning with `EXPLAIN`
-summary: How to use EXPLAIN to identify and resolve SQL performance issues
+summary: How to use `EXPLAIN` to identify and resolve SQL performance issues
 toc: true
 ---

 This tutorial walks you through the common reasons for slow SQL statements and describes how to use [`EXPLAIN`](explain.html) to troubleshoot the issues.

-## Setup

-This tutorial uses [MovR](movr.html), a fictional vehicle-sharing application, to demonstrate CockroachDB SQL statements.
+The following examples use [MovR](movr.html), a fictional vehicle-sharing application, to demonstrate CockroachDB SQL statements.
 Run [`cockroach demo movr`](cockroach-demo.html) to open an interactive SQL shell to a temporary, in-memory cluster with the `movr` database preloaded and set as the [current database](sql-name-resolution.html#current-database).

 ## Issue: Full table scans